IBM/graphql-schema-bindings/examples/github_users/README.md

 }
 ```

-Then expand the `QUERY VARIABLES` section in the bottom right corner and add a query like this:
+Then expand the `QUERY VARIABLES` section in the bottom left corner and add a query like this:

 ```javascript
 {